TL;DR

 Who this is for

-Developers who live in a terminal, run servers via SSH, work on machines without GUIs, or just refuse to install an Electron app for everything.
-Also a strong fit if you want the AI coding loop to be scriptable — Aider runs in headless mode for batch jobs.
-If you want a graphical Composer-style experience, Cursor for beginners is a better starting point.
+Developers who live in a terminal: people who SSH into servers, work on machines without a GUI, or just refuse to install another Electron app.
+It is also a strong fit when you want the AI coding loop to be scriptable, because Aider runs headless for batch and CI jobs.
+If you want a graphical Composer-style experience instead, Cursor for beginners is the better starting point.
+For long-running agentic shell sessions, Claude Code fits better.

 When to reach for it

-Use Aider for tightly scoped changes where you want full control of context — small refactors, adding tests, fixing a specific bug.
-Also for CI-driven flows: pre-commit cleanups, scripted migrations.
-It loses to GUI agents on “explore the codebase and propose” tasks, because Aider expects you to bring the files in via /add.
-For agentic long-running shell sessions, Claude Code is a better fit.
+Reach for Aider on tightly scoped changes where you want full control of context: a small refactor, adding tests for one module, fixing one specific bug.
+It also shines in CI-driven flows like pre-commit cleanups and scripted migrations.
+It loses to GUI agents on open-ended “explore the codebase and propose something” tasks, because Aider expects you to bring the relevant files in via /add rather than indexing everything for you.

 Before you start

-python --versionto confirm. - A git repo with a clean working tree.
-Aider commits per edit; uncommitted changes will get tangled with its commits.
+python --versionto confirm.
+The official installer ships its own isolated Python if yours is out of range. - A git repo with a clean working tree.
+Aider commits per edit; uncommitted changes get tangled with its commits and the diff becomes unreadable.

-- A small target picked: rename one function, add tests for one module, fix one bug.
+- A small target.
+Rename one function, add tests for one module, fix one bug.
 Not “refactor the project.”

 pipx install aider-chat

-- Set your API key as an env var.
-Put it in your shell rc so it persists:
+Set your API key as an environment variable and put it in your shell rc so it persists:

 export ANTHROPIC_API_KEY=sk-ant-...